UniExeterRSE/intro-version-control/_episodes/17_remote_branches_redux.md

 Finally, we need to delete the remote branches from the remote repository in GitHub.

-TODO: instructions for deleting branches in GitHub.
+TODO: instructions for doing this from the command line.